johnkanwar/contiki-ng/examples/SpeckSense++/README.md

 make TARGET=nrf52840 BOARD=dongle && sudo make TARGET=nrf52840 BOARD=dongle specksense.dfu-upload PORT=/dev/ttyACM0 && make TARGET=nrf52840 BOARD=dongle login PORT=/dev/ttyACM0
 ```

 In order to detect the different attacks is it necessary to profile them.
-In order to do that:

-- Change the PROFILING in the Makefile to 1
-- Setup the hardware physically
-- Run the different jamming attacks
-- Read the values that are profiled
-- Apply those values as pre-determined thresholds
+## Makefile
+In the makefile is it possible to set the different thresholds.
+The symbol J_D determines if the firmware is going to detect intentional interference or unintentional interference.

 ## PROCESS_ID
 PROCESS_ID 1 activated runs SpeckSense++ normally.